saintzaw/tp/docs/DeveloperGuide.md

 2) The method then checks the type of module that is being added, then calls the relevant constructor (`Core`, `UE`, `GE`, `Internship`).
 3) The `addModule` method returns the module that is added to the `Parser` class.
+4) The `getModuleListSize` method is called from `ModuleList` class.
-4) The `printAddedModule` method is called from the `Print` class to display the result to the user.
+5) The `printAddedModule` method is called from the `Print` class to display the result to the user.

 The sequence of events above can be represented with the following sequence diagram: